platformio/platformio-core/docs/librarymanager/config.rst

 **Required** | Type: ``String`` | Max.
 Length: 255

-The keyword should be lowercased, can contain a-z, digits and dash (but not start/end with them).
-A list from keywords can be specified with separator ``,``.

 Used for search by keyword.
 Helps make your library easier to discover without people needing to know its name.

+The keyword should be lowercased, can contain a-z, digits and dash (but not start/end with them).
+A list from the keywords can be specified with separator ``,``.

 .. _libjson_version: